-Linear Regression is one of the most, or perhaps the most, popular algorithm.
-It attempts to establish a relationship between one or more independent variables and a numeric outcome or dependent variable by fitting the equation of a line to observed data:
+Linear Regression is one of the most (or probably “the most”) popular Machine Learning algorithms.
+Remember when in high school you had to plot data points on a graph (given X axis and Y axis) and then find the line of best fit?
+That is a very simple Machine Learning algorithm.
+In more technical terms, linear regression attempts to establish a relationship between one or more independent variables (points on X axis) and a numeric outcome or dependent variable (value on Y axis) by fitting the equation of a line to observed data:

 Y = a*X + b

-The goal is to derive optimal coefficients, a and b, so that our estimated values, Y, can be as close as possible to their correct values given in the training set.
+The goal here is to derive optimal values for a and b so that our estimated values, Y, can be as close as possible to their correct values (we know the actual values for Y at this stage because we are trying to learn our equation from the examples given in the training data set).

-Different techniques can be used to learn the linear regression model, i.e. to derive the coefficients a and b from data.
+Different techniques can be used to learn the linear regression model, i.e., to derive the optimal values for the coefficients a and b.
 The two most popular methods:

 - Ordinary least squares: The method of least squares calculates the best-fitting line by minimizing the vertical distances from each data point to the line.
-If a point lies on the fitted line exactly, then its vertical distance is 0.
-To be specific, the distance is the sum of the squares of the vertical distances.
-The main idea is to fit a model by minimizing this squared error – blue points as close as possible to the red line.
+If a point lies on the fitted line exactly then its vertical distance from the line is 0.
+More specifically, the overall distance is the sum of the squares of the vertical distances for all the data points.
+The idea is to fit a model by minimizing this squared error or distance — blue points as close as possible to the red line.

 - Gradient descent is a method that minimizes the amount of error at each step of the model training process.
-I will go into its details in a separate post.
+You can read more about its inner workings here.

-When there is only one independent variable, like in the figure above, then we call it Simple Linear Regression.
-When there are more than one independent variables (e.g., if we want to predict weight using more variables than just height) then the type is called Multiple Linear Regression.
-While finding the line of best fit, you can also use a polynomial instead of a straight line and this is known as polynomial regression.
+When we are dealing with only one independent variable, like in the figure above, then we call it Simple Linear Regression.
+When there are more than one independent variables (e.g., we want to predict weight using more variables than just the person’s height) then this type of regression is termed as Multiple Linear Regression.
+Also, while finding the line of best fit, you can use a polynomial (a curved line) instead of a straight line — polynomial regression.